For general enquiries, please contact 0117 973 3535 | [email protected]

 We are unable to offer feedback on auditions or interviews.

-Yes, we are part of UCAS and UCAS Conservatoires.
+From 2023 entry, all applications are made directly to the School.
 Full details can be found in the ‘How to Apply’ section of your chosen course.

 Details can be found in the ‘How to Apply’ section of your chosen course.

-No. If you are uncertain as to which course you should apply, please contact the School by email: [email protected] or telephone 0117 973 3535 for advice.
+We can only consider one application per year, for a single course.
+If you are uncertain as to which course you should apply, please read the information on each course profile carefully.
+If you need further advice, you are welcome to contact the School by email: [email protected] or telephone 0117 973 3535 for further advice.

 No. We only accept one application, per applicant, per year.